 Like Mrs. White, Ann Lee "received no education."
-She joined a society who were having remarkable religious exercises, and soon began "to have visions and make revelations," which, just like Mrs. White, she called "testimonies."
+Ann joined a society manifesting remarkable religious exercises called the Shakers.
+Soon she began "to have visions and make revelations," which, just like Mrs. White, she called "testimonies."
 "Henceforth she claimed to be directed by revelations and visions."
 (Schaff-Herzog Encyclopedia, article "Ann Lee.")
 She was accepted as leader and as "the second appearing of Christ."
 Like Mrs. White, she required a "peculiar kind of dress," "opposed war and the use of pork."
 (Johnson's Encyclopedia, article "Shakers.")
-They have no intercourse with other churches; are renowned for their purity and devotion.
+The Shakers have no intercourse with other churches; are renowned for their purity and devotion.
 To learn more about Ann Lee and the Shakers, click here.

 Born in England, of poor parents, she was wholly uneducated.
 She worked as a domestic servant till over 40 years old.
 Like Mrs. White, she was a Methodist, having joined the church in 1790.
 In 1792 she announced herself as a prophetess, and "published numerous [over 60] pamphlets setting forth her revelations."
 (Johnson's Encyclopedia, article "Southcott.")
 She was a Sabbath-keeper and, like Mrs. White, had trances and announced the speedy advent of Christ.
 (See Encyclopedia Americana, article "Southcott.")
 She carried on a lucrative trade in the sale of her books as Mrs. White did.
 Strange as it may appear, many of the clergy believed in her, and thousands joined her followers, till in a few years they numbered upwards of one hundred thousand!
 She made many predictions, which her followers claimed were fulfilled.
 "The faith of her followers, among whom were several clergymen of the established church, rose to enthusiasm."
 (Encyclopedia Americana, article "Southcott.")
 To learn more about Joanna Southcott, click here.